New · Cohort 4AI-Powered Data Engineering Cohort 4 goes live 26 September · only 40 seatsRegister Now

 Handle late-arriving data, backfills, and schema evolution

-How to prepare in two weeks
+How do you prepare in two weeks?

 A focused fortnight beats months of passive reading.
 Alternate learning a pattern with immediately practicing it out loud.